portgasray/academic-kickstart/content/home/experience.md

   Responsibilities include:
   * Impletement Face Recognition Algorithm based on Insightface alogrihtm with C++ and Python.
-  * Model Trainging with MobileNetv2 on MXNet
+  * Model Training with MobileNetv2 on MXNet
   * Evaluation Algorithm 1:1, 1:N on face database: Labeled Faces in the Wild Home(LFW)

   """